lvgl/lvgl/docs/details/widgets/span.rst

 Overview
 ********

-A spangroup is the object that is used to display rich text.
-Different from the label object, ``spangroup`` can render text styled with different fonts, colors, and sizes into the spangroup object.
+A spangroup is the Widget that is used to display rich text.
+Different from the label Widget, ``spangroup`` can render text styled with different fonts, colors, and sizes into the spangroup Widget.

 .. _lv_span_parts_and_styles: